 To this day, if anyone uses the word should on me, I’ll likely punch him in the face.
-A story shouldn’t do anything.
-There is no formula for success.
-1 + 1 does not equal 2.
+A story shouldn’t do anything but entertain a reader.
+Literature isn’t a science and 1 + 1 does not equal 2.
 Lee Unkrich, director of Toy Story 3, once not-so-famously said, and I paraphrase, “In this business, nobody knows anything,” and I couldn’t agree more.
-Give me a story that does something good and I’ll show you a good story that doesn’t do it.
+Give me a story that does something well, and I’ll show you a well beloved yarn that doesn’t do it.
 Do all good stories need engaging, interesting characters?
 Not if you ask H.P.
 Lovecraft.
 Do all good stories need a well defined conflict?
 Not if you ask Joseph Heller, or Albert Camus or J.D.
 Salinger.
-If I’ve learned anything these past three decades, it’s that the only thing a writer should do is write.
+If I’ve learned anything during these past three decades toiling at my keyboard, it’s that the only thing a writer need do is write.
 Writing is no different than any other art form.
-Nobody picks up a violin and starts playing beautifully, no matter how many rules and guidelines they may have studied beforehand.
-Becoming a good writer comes from a lot of hard work, from the 10,000 hour rule Malcolm Gladwell so brilliantly postulates in Outliers.
-Being a good writer also comes from living.
+Nobody picks up a violin and starts playing beautifully from the onset, no matter how many rules and guidelines they may have studied beforehand.
+Becoming a good writer comes from a lot of hard work, from the 10,000 hour rule Malcolm Gladwell puts forth in Outliers.
+Being a writer someone will pay to read also comes from living.
 Herman Melville could not have written Moby Dick without having worked on a ship.
-Mastering the craft is like learning the Tao.
-A monk cannot teach you the Tao, you just have to find it on your own.
+Mastering the literary arts is a lot like meditating on the meaning of the Tao.
+It takes time, dedication, and endless practice.